jitendrakyadav/pgmsolutions/readme.txt

 			"psr/log": "1.0.2"
 		}
 	}
-   The package will not be installed(mentioned under "required" field) unless requirements for that package can be met.
+   The package will not be installed(mentioned under "require" field) unless requirements for that package can be met.
-   Means, as in above example, our package requirement is to download/contain package "psr/log" having version 1.0.2 but if this version of package having/mentioned PHP-7.2 as a requirement in their composer.json's "require" field and our system/machine/environment has PHP-7.0 then composer would not be able to download this package i.e. "psr/log" for your package.
+   Means, as in above example, our package requirement is to download/contain package "psr/log" having version 1.0.2 but if this version of package having/mentioned PHP-7.2 as a requirement in their composer.json's "require" field and our system/machine/environment has PHP-7.0 then composer would not be able to download this package i.e. "psr/log" for your package. what is meant by caret(^) and tilde(~) used with version-no: These could be explained by following example: Reference: https://getcomposer.org/doc/articles/versions.md#next-significant-release-operators
+   	{
+		"require": {
+    			"vendor/package": "1.3.2", // exactly 1.3.2

+    			// >, <, >=, <= | specify upper / lower bounds
+    			"vendor/package": ">=1.3.2", // anything above or equal to 1.3.2
+    			"vendor/package": "<1.3.2", // anything below 1.3.2

+    			// * | wildcard
+    			"vendor/package": "1.3.*", // >=1.3.0 <1.4.0

+    			// ~ | allows last digit specified to go up "vendor/package": "~1.3.2", // >=1.3.2 <1.4.0
+    			"vendor/package": "~1.3", // >=1.3.0 <2.0.0

+    			// ^ | doesn't allow breaking changes (major version fixed - following semver)
+    			"vendor/package": "^1.3.2", // >=1.3.2 <2.0.0
+    			"vendor/package": "^0.3.2", // >=0.3.2 <0.4.0 // except if major version is 0
+		}
+	}
+	semver => Semantic Versioning => What is semantic versioning ? => Given a version number MAJOR.MINOR.PATCH, increment the: MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.

-4. "require-dev" object/field: Lists packages required for developing this package(i.e. current package; whose composer.json's "required" field we are talking currently), or running tests, etc.
+4. "require-dev" object/field (root-only): Lists packages required for developing this package(i.e. current package; whose composer.json's "required" field we are talking currently), or running tests, etc.
 	{
 		"require": {
 			"psr/log": "1.0.2"